Trivikram-N/to-do-list-project/README.md

 # To-Do List Project

-A simple and efficient To-Do List application developed to help users manage their daily tasks effectively.
+A simple and efficient To-Do List application developed to help users manage their daily tasks effectively.

 ## Features

 - **Add Tasks**: Easily add new tasks to your to-do list.
-- **Edit Tasks**: Modify existing tasks to keep your list up-to-date.
 - **Delete Tasks**: Remove tasks that are no longer needed.
 - **Mark as Complete**: Track completed tasks for better productivity.
 - **Persistent Storage**: Your tasks are saved locally, ensuring they remain even after refreshing the page.
+- **Progress bar**: You can see the progress of tasks completion.
+- **Uncheck all**: You can uncheck all tasks with a single click.
+- **Remove all**: Remove all tasks with a single click.

 ## Technologies Used